laroche/tws-api-examples/README.md

 Check this: <https://interactivebrokers.github.io/tws-api/initial_setup.html>.

-Once you start scripts conneting to your TWS, you can see also a new tab "API" on your TWS.
+Once you start scripts connecting to your TWS, you can see also a new tab "API" on your TWS.

 Official TWS API software from IB